eficode-academy/argocd-katas/applicationsets.md

 * Create a pull request in your git repo.
 The change does not matter at this time, since we are not using the source code in the pull request.

 * Remember to set the label `test` on the pull request.
+The label does not exist, so create it in the Github UI.

 * Check that an application has been created in ArgoCD